 Creating a website with .co makes sense if you are a business, particularly if you’re a young startup that markets itself as original or unique.
 While .com might be the most popular and widely accepted, .co is newer, shorter and more in line with the brevity of younger generations.
 This freshness could be a great way to diversify your brand and target a younger demographic.

-You might also consider registering a .co domain because of its availability.
+You might also consider registering a .co extension because of its domain availability.
 As mentioned previously, premium .com domains are rarely available.
 And if they are, you’ll have to pay more than you might like.
 However, .co domains are less sought after, which gives you more flexibility and options.

 With all that said, .co is still less recognizable than .com — and does carry less credibility and familiarity.
 You risk losing out on the reputation that comes with a .com extension, and if there is a .com using your existing domain, you could potentially be sending traffic their way.
 Sometimes, adding the “m” is just habit, so even if a visitor is trying to visit Cookies.co, force of habit could send them to Cookies.com.